 We’re in this together.
 To build a safer America—one where children and parents in every neighborhood can learn, play, work, and worship without fear of gun violence—we need you standing beside us in this fight.

-According to FBI data, for 2,519 default-proceed transfers that resulted in a transfer to a prohibited person, an average of 25 business days elapsed between the initial NICS inquiry and the date the FBI determined that the purchase should have been denied.11 A January 2013 poll found that 76.3% of Americans—including 67% of gun owners—support giving law enforcement up to five business days, if needed, to complete a background check for gun buyers.12 Recognizing the irresponsibility of the default proceed rule, some gun dealers, including Walmart, refuse to engage in default proceed transactions, making it a matter of policy to only sell firearms when the individual affirmatively passes a background check.13
+According to FBI data, for 2,519 default-proceed transfers that resulted in a transfer to a prohibited person, an average of 25 business days elapsed between the initial NICS inquiry and the date the FBI determined that the purchase should have been denied.12 A January 2013 poll found that 76.3% of Americans—including 67% of gun owners—support giving law enforcement up to five business days, if needed, to complete a background check for gun buyers.13 Recognizing the irresponsibility of the default proceed rule, some more responsible gun dealers, including Walmart, refuse to engage in default proceed transactions, making it a matter of policy to only sell firearms to people who have actually affirmatively passed a background check.14

 Exemptions for Permit Holders